 Rubber Compounding for Durability – an Endurica Master Training Course

 Are you challenged to make your rubber products last longer?
 Rubber compounds are complex mixtures of polymers, reinforcing fillers, oils / plasticizers, curatives, stabilizers, and other additives that are combined in relatively quick mixing processes.
 Durability is impacted by all these ingredients, their interactions, and the quality of the mixing.
-This two-day course will teach compounding strategies to improve the strength and lifetime of rubber components.
-This specialized training will benefit materials engineers, compounders, rubber chemists, product development engineers, R&D scientists, and rubber lab managers at manufacturers of tires and rubber parts and companies that supply raw materials.
+This course will teach compounding strategies to improve the strength and lifetime of rubber components.
+Rubber Compounding for Durability is designed to benefit materials engineers, compounders, rubber chemists, product development engineers, R&D scientists, and rubber lab managers at manufacturers of tires and rubber parts and companies that supply raw materials.

 - Understand how rubber fatigue and failure characteristics are influenced by materials selection and compound structural features

 - Learn compounding strategies to improve strength and fatigue lifetime

 - Know the right testing methods to characterize rubber durability efficiently in the lab

 Day 1: 8:30 am – 4:30 pm

 - Introduction: What types of failure are manifested in your products, and what is durability worth to you?